-“Paint every day” was something my mother, watercolor artist Virginia Avery, always taught her students.
+My mother, watercolor artist Virginia Avery, taught her students to “Paint every day.”
 I carry this philosophy of a daily creative practice into my quilting studio.
 Constant connection keeps your creative spirit nimble and engaged.

 art vs craft

-My quilting practice straddles both worlds.
+My quilting practice straddles both the art and craft worlds.
 Some quilts are based on age old designs passed down through generations.
 Others spring from my imagination and the borrowed vocabulary of pattern, imagery and texture.
 All are executed with years of study of techniques, skills, and theory.